kadosh-hamburg/kadosh-hamburg.github.io/about.markdown

   <blockquote class="blockquote black mt-4">
     <h5>Aires </h5>
     <p class="mb-0 mt-0">
-      A Catholic man, husband and devout man of GOd.
+      A Catholic man, husband and devout man of God.
 He is an exemplary musician and a gifted sound engineer.
 He leads the band with his immense love for God and desire to raise more people of Faith.
     </p>
   </blockquote>
   <blockquote class="blockquote black mt-4">